averagecupofjoey/Lab.Practicing-Git/README.md

-This is a repo for learning git
+This is a repo for learning git, and I've now changed the text in the README file.